 As part of my fellowship at IFP, I’ve been embarking on a longer-term research project that seeks to produce a retrospective of the development and deployment of mRNA vaccines during the COVID pandemic, and extract lessons for the future about accelerating scientific and technological progress.
-As this effort gets underway, I’ll be posting reflections, thoughts, and other research notes from the project to

 I want to share some related concepts here to help describe this piece of the model of the science and innovation process.